Design

 Bringing Your Designs to Life - Fulfilling Your Desire

-All homes in the Kontio Collection can be adapted and modified to suit your own particular needs, or, you can go bespoke, working with us and your architect to reach a starting point in your journey to create your unique dream home.
+All homes in the Kontio Collection can be adapted and modified to suit your own particular needs, or, you can go bespoke, working with us and your architect to reach a starting point in your journey to then create your unique dream home.

 Kontio love timber but the addition of Kontio SmartLog™ to the range of logs can have a dramatic effect on your design options.
 Kontio SmartLog™ delivers stability to a design which means that working with other materials is now a possibility.